exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 We will use the [Automated readability index (ARI)][wiki] formula for calculating text complexity.
-The ARI was developed in 1967 and assesses the U.S. grade level required to read a piece of text.
+The ARI was developed in 1967 to assess the U.S. grade level required to read a piece of text.
 It does this by measuring the complexity of words and sentences.
 Complexity is measured as characters per word and words per sentence.
 A higher value is more complex.